velitasali/notes/_posts/2020-10-15-material-development-week-2-2.md

 4. Paper skills, writing and reading.

-The **giver and receive** of a message is the means in which the informaiton in a message is understood.
+The **giver and receive** of a message is the means in which the information in a message is understood.

 ![How communication occur](/assets/communicative-language-teaching-4-language-skills-1.jpg)

-* Lnaguages seem to have inherent communicative as well as grammatical properties.
+* Languages seem to have inherent communicative as well as grammatical properties.

-* A communicatiove approach also implies a concern with behavior, patterns of interaction as well as linguistic content.
+* A communicative approach also implies a concern with behavior, patterns of interaction as well as linguistic content.

 Morrow (1981)